Section 2522. Tower Lighting

 1. When transporting towers over the highways of the State of Iowa, comply with all applicable laws, rules, and regulations governing such movements.
 Obtain all required permits for such movements.

-2. Limit the overall length of the hauling unit and tower to 120 feet (35 m) or less.
+2. Limit the overall length of the hauling unit and tower to 120 feet or less.

 1. Weld and fabricate steel structures according to Article 2408.03, B except that gas, metal arc, and flux cored arc welding processes will be permitted.

-metal shall comply with the requirements of the AWS D1.1, Structural Welding
+2. Filler metal shall comply with the requirements of the AWS D1.1, Structural Welding Code.

 3. Examine all fillet welds accessible for inspection using magnetic particle inspection according to ASTM E 709 (at no additional cost to the Contracting Authority).